Cachoeiras de Macacu

+Its mayor is Rafael Muzzi de Miranda.

 Conservation

 The municipality contains part of the Central Rio de Janeiro Atlantic Forest Mosaic, created in 2006.

 It held 76% of the 4920 ha Paraíso Ecological Station, created in 1987 and now integrated into the Três Picos State Park.

 It contains 49% of the 46350 ha Três Picos State Park, created in 2002.

 It contains part of the 19508 ha Bacia do Rio Macacu Environmental Protection Area, created in 2002.